gtame1/mr_munchme_accounting_app/README.md

 - Add shortcuts to update the order status or record a payment from the order index
 - What happens if i delete a customer with an active order?
 Do we need to catch that error?
 - Should we add UI to add new balance sheet accounts?
-- Tie in new products to a recipe from the UI
-- Separate ("Delivered" & "Paid") orders in a different table in the index, use the same logic to only show the 10 most recent but have a button to load more.
-They have to be delivered AND paid.

 ## Using github